-The Vocational Rehabilitation Program successfully rehabilitated 255 consumers.
-Of the 255 individuals who were successfully rehabilitated, 76% were successfully employed at or above the minimum wage.
+The Vocational Rehabilitation Program successfully rehabilitated 263 consumers.
+Of the 263 individuals who were successfully rehabilitated, 81% were competitively employed at or above the minimum wage.

-As a result of federal budget requirements in FY 2012, the number of Older Blind Program Counselors was reduced.
-However, The SCCB Older Blind Program still maintained quality service standards and met program goals.
-Activity was evident statewide as Older Blind Program Counselors served more than five hundred (500) consumers during FY 2012.
-Nearly three hundred (300) low vision exams were provided for seniors, with the majority of them benefitting from low vision aids.
+The SCCB Older Blind Program maintained quality service standards and met Program goals.
+Activity was evident statewide as Older Blind Program Counselors served more than six hundred (600) consumers during FY 2013.

+Nearly five hundred (500) low vision exams were provided for our Vocational Rehabilitation and Older Blind Program consumers, with the majority of them benefitting from the use of low vision aids.